sameerparvezsingh/img-to-pdfv2/README.md

 ✅ No internet connection required - works completely offline

 ## 📥 Installation
--For Regular Users (No Programming Knowledge Required) Option 1:
-Download Ready-to-Use Application (Easiest)
-Go to the Releases section
-Download the file for your system:
-Windows: ImageToPDF_Windows.exe
-macOS: ImageToPDF_macOS.app
-Linux: ImageToPDF_Linux
-Double-click to run - no installation needed!

-Option 2:
 Run from Source Code
 If the above doesn't work or isn't available, follow these steps: